My Block called

 In 2013 Stratford Place had a short-lived Block Club that only lasted a few months before the organizer-me had to move to Oak Lawn to be with my aging father.
 Due to the fact that the street is located between two city wards both Alderman Cappleman & Tunney attended the the first and only meeting in the oldest remaining house on Stratford Place.

-The location on the block was offered a flyer was distributed 6 weeks before the event
+The location on the block was offered this flyer was distributed 6 weeks before the event

 below are some photos of that event taken my me